 The ability to access information does not imply permission to access it.

-Specifically, having read‐access to a file does not mean that you may
+Specifically, having read‐access to a file does not mean that you may read it.

-There may be cases where supervisors must access an employee’s mail or
+There may be cases where supervisors must access an employee’s mail or files to

-employee's permission must be made.
+must be made.

 Access codes allocated for specific purposes may be designated as "non‐private."

 In such cases, no data stored under the code may be considered for the private

 use of the individual to whom the code is allocated.
 Prior notice of such

 designation must be given.

 Refrain from using ECF for unauthorized commercial activities.